 - Spread 3 cups over the bottom of your prepared pan and press flat.
 Pour the blueberry mixture over top and press down with rubber spatula.
-Pour remaining crisp mixture over top of the blueberries and bake uncovered at 375°F for 35-45 minutes.
+Pour remaining crisp mixture over top of the blueberries and bake uncovered for 35-45 minutes.

 Did you make this recipe?